 “Chronic absenteeism is a serious problem on its own—but when it’s compounded by Oregon’s shorter school year, the impact on young students becomes devastating,” Cobian wrote in an email to WW.
 “We’re not just losing days; we’re losing critical opportunities to build a foundation for reading, learning, and long-term success.”

-This legislative session, House Bill 3199, a bipartisan bill sponsored by Rep. Hoa Nguyen (D-East Portland) and Sen. Suzanne Weber (R-Tillamook) asks for a state-commissioned study on attendance initiatives that will help inform a new statewide policy to improve attendance.
+This legislative session, House Bill 3199, a bipartisan bill sponsored by Rep. Hoa Nguyen (D-East Portland) and Sen. Suzanne Weber (R-Tillamook) asks for a state-commissioned study on attendance initiatives that would help inform a new statewide policy to improve attendance.
 It has not yet passed either chamber, but passed out of the House Committee on Education.